 The 200-acre farm is nestled in the rolling hills of Perry County.
 After we turn off the county road and meander down the hill, across the creek and past the ancient elm tree, the farm comes into view.
 Ellen and Steve are avid vegetable and flower gardeners, keep honey bees, sheep, and a flock of chickens.
 The old barns, greenhouse, surrounding oak-hickory forests, fields, wildlife, pond and creek offer endless opportunities to explore and photograph.
-Saturday afternoon we will visit and photograph the annual Saxon Folk Festival in nearby Fiona.
+Saturday afternoon we will visit and photograph the annual Saxon Fall Festival in nearby Frohna.
 At dusk on Saturday we will enjoy a cookout at the farm and then return to the B&B for the night.
 We will continue shooting Sunday morning and plan to wrap by 4 pm.

 The workshop includes 2 days of photography instruction, shooting assignments, a visual scavenger hunt, friendly critiques, as well as lodging and four home cooked meals.
 It is limited to eight participants.
 For more specific information, or to reserve a space, contact Dan at firstname.lastname@example.org or call 314-436-1988.

 To request an application form for this workshop e mail: email@example.com